Home > Learn > Articles

 As a concerned person, you see most people acting as if COVID is over.
 You know it’s not.
 So we’ve updated our guide to protect you.
 The more of these precautions you can layer on, the safer you will be without having to sacrifice your social life.

-Now that you have your prevention strategy in place, the next step is to create a COVID Infection Preparedness Kit.
+Now that you have your prevention strategy in place, the next step is to create a COVID, RSV, and flu Infection Preparedness Kit.
 Click HERE to learn more!

 You can also download our printable checklists for both Risk Reduction and COVID Preparedness to ensure you are armed with the tools you need to prepare and reduce your risk of COVID and Long COVID.